lanl-ansi/MathOptAI.jl/README.md

 # MathOptAI (Mo'ai)

-_If you can come up with a better name, please open an issue._

 MathOptAI.jl (Mo'ai) is a [JuMP](https://jump.dev) extension for embedding trained AI, machine learning, and statistical learning models into a JuMP optimization model.